US Open Golf Betting Tips 2018 - FREE Golf Betting Guide

 The course at Shinnecock Hills is links-like in its set-up with rough and wind being its main defence.

-Last year Brooks Koepka won his first Major championship in the 2017 US Open, and has started to come into form this year, he is 22/1 to defend the title.
+Last year Brooks Koepka won his first Major championship in the 2017 US Open, and has started to come into form this year, and a wonderful round of 66 on Friday followed by a 72 on Saturday means he is now joint leader and 7/2to defend his title.

 The GM Tipster has been having another solid season, check out his profit so far this year at our golf betting tips homepage.